ArweaveTeam/docs.arweave.org-developers/tools/arweave-deploy/README.md

 Successfully saved keyfile for wallet: 5rqCZeIG9flWzndFTXzqtGBdLahYDsn7BrfRE2Vbu6w
 ```

-Your keyfile will be encrypted using the passphrase that you provide, and will be stored in `~/.arweave-deploy/key.json`.
+Your key file will be encrypted using the passphrase that you provide and will be stored in `~/.arweave-deploy/key.json`.

-**Why do I need a keyfile?**
+**Why do I need a key file?**

-Arweave is a blockchain-like network, so each data upload \(transaction\) needs signing with a valid Arweave keyfile.
+Arweave is a blockchain-like network, so each data upload \(transaction\) needs signing with a valid Arweave key file.

-**I don't have an Arweave keyfile or tokens?**
+**I don't have an Arweave key file or tokens?**

-If you don't have any Arweave tokens [you can get some free to try this out](https://tokens.arweave.org).
+If you don't have any Arweave tokens [you can get some free here](https://tokens.arweave.org).

-**I already have an Arweave wallet, how do I get the keyfile?**
+**I already have an Arweave wallet.
+How do I get the key file?**

-You can use the same keyfiles as the Arweave [Chrome Extension Wallet](https://chrome.google.com/webstore/detail/arweave/iplppiggblloelhoglpmkmbinggcaaoc?hl=en-GB), go to Wallets &gt; Select a wallet &gt; Select 'Export Key' to download the json keyfile.
+You can use the same key files as the Arweave [Chrome Extension Wallet](https://chrome.google.com/webstore/detail/arweave/iplppiggblloelhoglpmkmbinggcaaoc?hl=en-GB), go to Wallets &gt; Select a wallet &gt; Select 'Export Key' to download the JSON key file.

-### Generate a keyfile
+### Generate a key file

-If you want to generate a new keyfile you can do so using this command.
-This is useful if you don't want uploads to show from the same wallet address, or if you simply want to have a secondary wallet just used for deploying data.
+If you want to generate a new key file, you can do so using this command.
+This is useful if you don't want uploads to show from the same wallet address or want to have a secondary wallet just used to deploy data.

 ```text
 arweave key-create new-arweave-key.json